 Students need to be aware that financial support packages offered with admission typically cover five years, and those packages are conditional upon successful progress through the program.
-(For more information, see XVI.
-Student Financial Support on pp. 38-39).

 In general, decisions about spending more than 5 years on campus or fewer than 5 years on campus should be made in consultation with the research advisor and with his or her approval.
 It is required, with no exceptions, that students spend at least 3 years in-residence on campus.